Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

-Using the analytical formula of the protein variance (Section~\ref{subsec:S_mod2_Protein-number}) and by performing variations on certain parameters, we can analyze the effect of several aspects on the protein variance in this model.
-By keeping the average protein production constant, we modify the position of the gene on the chromosome, or the mRNA lifetime or change the average mRNA number.
-Results are shown in Figure~\ref{fig:S_mod2_variation-gene}.
-Changing the gene position have almost no impact on the global protein variance $\Vhat{P/V}$.
-The effect of mRNA lifetime is more noticeable as a shorter mRNA lifetime can diminish the protein variance at most about $40\%$.
+Using the analytical formula of protein variance (Section~2.1.2 of S1~Appendix) and by performing variations on certain parameters, we can analyze the effect of several aspects on protein variance in this model.
+By considering a given protein (protein Adk), we subsequently modified different parameters while making sure that the average protein concentration remain unchanged, to see how each of these changes impact the protein variance: \begin{itemize} \item Changing the position of the gene on the chromosome (specifically changing $\tau_R$ and slightly adapting the gene activation rate $\lambda_1$ to keep the same average mRNA concentration) \item Changing the mRNA lifetime (by increasing the gene activity $\lambda_1$ and increasing the mRNA degradation rate $\sigma_1$ so that it keeps the same average mRNA concentration) \item Changing the mRNA number (by increasing the gene activity $\lambda_1$ while decreasing the mRNA activity $\lambda_2$ so that it keeps the same average protein concentration) \end{itemize}

+Results are shown in S2 Fig(C) of S1 appendix.
+Changing the gene position have almost no impact on global protein variance $\Vhat{P/V}$.
+The effect of mRNA lifetime is more noticeable as a shorter mRNA lifetime can diminish protein variance at most about $40\%$.
+The mRNA number seems to have the most important effect on protein production: for the same average protein concentration, having more mRNAs greatly diminish protein variance; such effect has been experimentally observed \citep{blake_noise_2003,ozbudak_regulation_2002}.
+This can be interpreted as lower bursting effect in protein production: as it is known that mRNAs in few copies with large activity display a protein production with large bursts, conversely a large number of mRNAs less active leads to a more stable protein production.

-The mRNA number seems to have the most important effect on the protein production: for the same average protein production, having more mRNAs greatly diminish the protein variance; such effect has been experimentally observed \citep{blake_noise_2003,ozbudak_regulation_2002}.
-The right insight of Figure~\ref{fig:mod2_va_ratio_and_profile_AdK} shows an example of such a protein with reduced variance: this protein is based on Adk, the protein average production is the same but there are ten times more mRNAs, with a ten times storter lifetime.
-The variance in indeed reduced but with the cost of the production of additional mRNAs.
-Yet, even in this case, the protein expression is not strongly cycle-dependent (see inset of Figure~\ref{fig:S_mod2_recovering_distrib}); in particular, this profile is not precise enough to be used as a ``trigger'' for periodic cell events (such as DNA replication initiation, or partition at division): the evolution of the protein concentration across the cell cycle is not precise enough to robustly distinguish different phases of the cell cycle.
+The right insight of S2 Fig(C) of S1 Appendix shows an example of such a protein with reduced variance: this protein is based on Adk, the protein average production is the same but there are ten times more mRNAs, with a ten times shorter lifetime.
+The variance is indeed reduced but with the cost of the production of additional mRNAs.
+Yet, even in this case, the protein expression is not strongly cycle-dependent (see inset of S2 Fig(D) of S1 Appendix); in particular, this profile is not precise enough to be used as a ``trigger'' for periodic cell events (such as DNA replication initiation, or partition at division): the evolution of the protein concentration across the cell cycle is not precise enough to robustly distinguish different phases of the cell cycle.

-\subsection{Impact of the sharing of RNA-polymerases and ribosomes}
+\subsection{Impact of the Sharing of RNA-polymerases and Ribosomes}